-A.3.4.3.1 Address alignment
+A.3.3.3.1 Address alignment

-Many processors have restrictions on the addresses that can be used by memory access instructions.
-For example, on a Motorola 68000, 16-bit or 32-bit data can be accessed only at even addresses.
-Other examples include RISC architectures where 16-bit data can be loaded or stored only at even addresses and 32-bit data only at addresses that are multiples of four.
+ManySome processors have restrictions on the addresses that can be used by memory access instructions. edite For example, on a Motorola 68000, 16-bit or 32-bit data can be accessed only at even addresses.
+Other examples include RISC some architectures where require 16-bit data eanto be loaded or stored only at even addresses and 32-bit data only at addresses that are multiples of four.